USING A SHREDDING SERVICE IS PUTTING YOUR COMPANY'S SECURITY IN THE HANDS OF STRANGERS. IT'S ALSO EXPENSIVE.

 When it comes to protecting your company, customers, and employees, shredding sensitive data is imperative.
 But shredding your data before it leaves the building is the only way to be absolutely sure it was destroyed prior to someone else seeing it.

 When you hand over documents to a shredding service, you are relinquishing control of your security program.
 A complete stranger is now in possession of your sensitive data.
 Would you feel comfortable handing that same person a box containing your personal bank and credit card statements and then watching him walk out the door with them?
-If the answer is no, you should consider eliminating the middle man and shredding “at the source” with a Destroyit business shredder from MBM.
+If the answer is no, you should consider eliminating the middle man and shredding “at the source” with a Destroyit paper shredder from MBM.

 What’s in a name?